 Safer Studio Policy

 BDA requires all staff and students to stay home when they are ill.
-In order to reduce community spread of Coronavirus, we follow best practices and recommendations from our local health department and from our industry associations, More Than Just Great Dancing!® and Youth Protection Advocates in Dance.
+In order to reduce community spread of any infectious disease, we follow best practices and recommendations from our local health department and from our industry associations, More Than Just Great Dancing!® and Youth Protection Advocates in Dance.
 BDA understands that unlike older children and adults, young children cannot be expected to maintain social distancing at all times.
 Therefore BDA focuses on a hierarchy of measures beginning with keeping ill people home, followed by frequent hand cleaning and good hygiene practices, amplified cleaning, and curricular and facility adaptations to minimize contact and mingling where possible.
 All studio classes are backed up on an online learning platform.
 In the event a class is unable to be held at the studio, classes will convert to an online learning platform until in-studio classes can resume.

 BDA works to keep you informed and up to date on regular studio happenings: Please read our Monthly Email Newsletter, Email, and Studio Communication Center.
 Follow @belladanceyk on Facebook and @bella.dance.academy on Instagram for weekly updates, and join our BDA Parent & Student Community on Facebook to connect with faculty and families.
 Any questions - We are happy to answer any questions you may have regarding your dancer or our programs.
 Let us know if we can help you in any way!

 Regular attendance is vital to student progress and group choreography.
 Please make every effort to attend each class.
 If you miss more than two of the final eight classes before our year-end performance you may be dismissed from participating in the performance routine at the discretion of the teacher.
 Please report all absences via website link.